 When the Federal Reserve purchases a $1 million Treasury from a primary dealer, which is a bank, it simply increments the banks reserve account at the Federal Reserve by $1 million.
 No other account is debited.
 Hence, money is created rather than transferred.

 When the bank receives the $1 million from the Treasury, it will lend the money out, since it will only earn about 0.25% interest on its reserve account at the Fed.
-When the money is lent, the borrower will use it to pay someone else, and so on.
+When the money is lent, the borrower will use it to pay someone else, etc.

 However, although the $1 million is created out of nothing, it is, nonetheless, recorded in the Fed's balance sheet.
 Because the accounts of commercial banks are a liability to the Fed, when the Fed increments the dealers account by $1 million, it increases its own liability by an equal amount, which is offset by the Treasury, which is an asset.
 Likewise, when the Fed decides to lower the supply of money, it sells Treasuries to its own dealers.
 Hence, in the above example, the Fed would sell its dealer the $1 million Treasury, debiting the dealers account, transferring the Treasury to the dealer, and reducing both the Fed's liability and its assets by the same amount.

 Only a central bank can control its balance sheet at will, since only a central bank can create or destroy money.
 Because of the relationship between the supply of money and the bank's balance sheet, the creation of money is sometimes called expanding the central bank's balance sheet, because both its assets and liabilities increase; likewise, the destruction of money causes the contraction of the central bank's balance sheet.